mirror/dd-wrt/src/router/python/Doc/library/warnings.rst

    for which the warning is issued.
 (This argument is used to support displaying source for modules found in zipfiles or other non-filesystem import sources).

+   *source*, if supplied, is the destroyed object which emitted a :exc:`ResourceWarning`.

+   .. versionchanged:: 3.6
+      Add the *source* parameter.

 .. function:: showwarning(message, category, filename, lineno, file=None, line=None)